Call To Schedule A Free Consultation

 How to Sue for Wrongful Death

-When a victim who might have been successful in filing a personal injury claim against another party dies as a result of the defendant’s improper acts, wrongful death lawsuits may arise.
-In order to sue for wrongful death, you must bring forward a claim within the allowed time frame as well as meet the burden of proof.
+In order to sue for wrongful death, the plaintiff, with the help of their wrongful death lawyer, must also meet the prescribed “burden of proof” in demonstrating each of the aforementioned criteria.
 While each state’s laws may define the burden of proof differently, it is typically required that elements of negligence are established by a preponderance of the evidence.

 Many states, for example, require jurors to decide whether the defendant was “more likely than not” responsible for the individual’s death, which requires significantly less proof than in a criminal case, where the bar is often set at “beyond a reasonable doubt.”

-To achieve this, our wrongful death attorneys at The Lawrence Firm will immediately begin an investigation into your case to identify any and all responsible parties.
-We will collect all necessary evidence, contact witnesses, and consult with experts, including forensic and economic specialists to document support for your claim.
+To achieve this, our Covington and Cincinnati wrongful death attorneys at TLF: The Medical Injury Law Firm will immediately begin an investigation into your case to identify any and all responsible parties.
+We will collect all necessary evidence, contact witnesses, and consult with experts, including forensic and economic specialists, to document support for your claim and ensure you receive the compensation you deserve for your loss.

-In order to sue for wrongful death, you must bring the lawsuit within the specified timeframe laid out in your state’s statute of limitations.
+Like with filing a personal injury claim, wrongful deaths require you to bring the lawsuit within the specified timeframe laid out in your state’s statute of limitations.
 Below are the wrongful death lawsuit statute of limitations for both Ohio and Kentucky.

 Statute of Limitations for Wrongful Death in Ohio

-The statute of limitations for wrongful death in Ohio is two years from the date of the death.
+Under Ohio law, the statute of limitations for wrongful death is two years from the date of the death.
 Failure to file a claim within this time period may result in the court’s refusal to hear the matter.
 However, if an inquiry into the death does not identify the cause of death until later, you may still be able to submit a claim.

 Statute of Limitations for Wrongful Death in Kentucky

-In Kentucky, a wrongful death claim has a one-year statute of limitations from the date the decedent’s personal representative is appointed.
+In Kentucky, wrongful death claims have a one-year statute of limitations from the date the decedent’s personal representative is appointed.
 However, if the decedent’s personal representative is appointed more than one year from the date of death, plaintiffs have two years from the date of the death to file a claim.

 Who Gets the Money in a Wrongful Death Lawsuit?

-Kentucky’s legislation is very specific about who will receive the settlement money in a wrongful death lawsuit.
-Kentucky Statute 411.130 establishes that family members may receive compensation in this order:
+Kentucky’s legislation is very specific about who will receive the settlement money in a wrongful death claim.
+According to Kentucky Statute 411.130, family members may obtain compensation in this order:

 1. Surviving spouse